dqops/dqo/docs/client/operations/connections.md

 # DQOps REST API connections operations
-Manages connections to monitored data sources
+Operations for adding/updating/deleting the configuration of data sources managed by DQOps.

 ___